Wamy-Dev/Enantion/README.md

 # Enantion

 Discord minigame bot that you can either play against the bot or a friend, if you have one.
+These are simple games that you can play in your freetime using Discord.
+Mostly an exercise and experimental project for myself.

 <div align="center">
   <img src="/assets/enantion.png" height="200">